Ulmus rubra: Pests and diseases

-Hybrids
+Hybridization in the wild

 In the central United States, native U. rubra hybridizes in the wild with the Siberian elm (U. pumila), which was introduced in the early 20th century and has spread widely since, prompting conservation concerns for the genetic integrity of the former species.
+The hybrid group is known as Ulmus × intermedia.

 Cultivation

-The species has seldom been planted for ornament in its native country.
-It occasionally appeared in early 20th-century US nursery catalogues.
-Introduced to Europe and Australasia, it has never thrived in the UK; Elwes & Henry knew of not one good specimen, and the last tree planted at Kew attained a height of only 12 m in 60 years.
-Specimens supplied by the Späth nursery to the Royal Botanic Garden Edinburgh in 1902 as U. fulva may survive in Edinburgh as it was the practice of the Garden to distribute trees about the city (vide Wentworth Elm).
+The species has seldom been planted for ornament in its native country, though it occasionally appeared in early 20th-century US nursery catalogues.
+Introduced to Europe in 1830, and later to Australasia, it has never thrived in the UK; Elwes & Henry knew of not one good specimen, and the last tree planted at Kew attained a height of only 12 m in 60 years.
+Specimens supplied by the Späth nursery of Berlin to the Royal Botanic Garden Edinburgh in 1902 as U. fulva may survive in Edinburgh as it was the practice of the Garden to distribute trees about the city (vide Wentworth Elm).
 A specimen at RBGE was felled c.1990.
 The current list of Living Accessions held in the Garden per se does not list the plant.
+The tree was propagated and marketed in the UK by the Hillier & Sons nursery, Winchester, Hampshire, from 1945, with 20 sold in the period 1970 to 1976, when production ceased.
 Several mature trees survive in Brighton (see Accessions).
-The tree was propagated and marketed in the UK by the Hillier & Sons nursery, Winchester, Hampshire, from 1945, with 20 sold in the period 1970 to 1976, when production ceased.

-U. rubra was introduced to Europe in 1830.